-The SPC offers the print management, digital publishing, mail house and warehousing solutions.
+The SPC offers print management services, digital publishing, mail house and warehousing solutions.

-The SPC is a managed service arrangement with a sole supplier, Finsbury Green.
+The SPC is a managed service arrangement with a sole supplier, Finsbury Green as the sole supplier.

 The SPC commenced on 18 December 2015 for a period of three years and expires on 17 December 2018 with two one-year extension options available.

 Key SPC benefits

 The objectives of the contract are to provide strategic oversight and economies of scale to ensure that the Victorian government spend on PMAS demonstrates value for money whilst also monitoring expenditure and achieving commercial and non-commercial benefits.

 - managed service provision including: people, systems and supply chain – with services provided and jobs awarded independently and transparently;